 Taste: Salted Caramel, Honey, Oak, Pepper and Spice with a touch of faint Smoke.

-A decent, rather drinkable dram that provides the buyer with an opportunity to daydream of the time of explorers and their adventures.
+Thoughts: A whisky that provides the buyer with an opportunity to daydream of the time of explorers and their adventures.
 It conjures images of men huddled round fires in frozen wastelands, sipping drams to warm their bones and help them to stay alive another day so that they may push on and further the boundaries of mankind’s understanding of the world in which he lives.
-And all of that for just £30 a bottle!
+All of that for just £30 a bottle!
 Waffle aside, it’s actually a decent whisky that won’t break the bank.
 Good depth of flavour.
 Decent weight for its low strength.